juju/docs/src/en/getting-started.md

 You will see a list of available charms and bundles with a description of each.
 Select a [charm][charms] or [bundle][bundles] to learn more about it.

-When you have selected a charm or bundle (hint: to see how easy JAAS makes complex deployments, try the Canonical Kubernetes bundle!) it can be added to your model by pressing the 'Add to model' button...
+When you have selected a charm or bundle it can be added to your model by pressing the 'Add to model' button...

+Hint: see how easy JAAS makes complex deployments, try the [Canonical Kubernetes bundle][k8]

 <table width="500" border-width="0px" cellpadding="5">